Éric Halphen: The Paris HLM scandal

-The inquiry also investigated the conduct of the HLM office in the neighbouring Hauts-de-Seine département, at the time run by Didier Schuller and Patrick Balkany, close associates of Charles Pasqua.
+The inquiry also investigated the conduct of the HLM office in the neighbouring Hauts-de-Seine department, at the time run by Didier Schuller and Patrick Balkany, close associates of Charles Pasqua.
 In December 1994, Jean-Pierre Maréchal, Halphen's father-in-law, was arrested in Roissy when he was seen receiving a briefcase full of money from Didier Schuller, in what was later described as a failed attempt to bribe Halphen.
 Didier Schuller disappeared, only returning from hiding in 2002.

 In 1996 the former vice president of OPAC – the public body controlling low-cost housing – François Ciolina, exposed corruption surrounding the HLM apartment owned by the son of Jean Tiberi, the mayor of Paris.
 In June of that year, Halphen ordered a search of the mayor's house only to be prevented from doing so when the policemen on the scene, following orders from their superiors, refused to take part.
 They were later sanctioned.

 In 1999 Jean Tiberi was again investigated for "complicity in corruption".
 The mayor, acting in his role as head of Opac, denied all wrongdoing, and in November, Halphen closed the case.

 The following year, shortly after the death of Jean-Claude Méry, the newspaper Le Monde published the contents of a film made in December 1995 by journalist Arnaud Hamelin.
 In the tape, Méry spoke of how he had delivered 5 million Francs in cash to Michel Roussin, chief of staff of then prime minister Jacques Chirac.
 Halphen relaunched the HLM inquiry, and in March 2001 summoned president Chirac to give testimony in the case, although Chirac refused claiming that it would be incompatible with his duties as president.

 In September 2001 the court of appeal ruled that Halphen did not have sufficient grounds to reopen the case and overturned all its findings.
 He was removed from the investigations and replaced with judge Armand Riberolles.

 In January 2002 Halphen announced that he was quitting his position as judge and turned to writing.
 He was a vocal supporter of Jean-Pierre Chevènement's presidential campaign, later distancing himself after Chevènement fell in with the political right.
 He is a member of Roland Castro's 'Mouvement de l'Utopie Concrète'.